 This can be frustrating if you’re trying to build your credit score, but you don’t want to seem like a risky borrower.
 The best thing to do is to space out your requests and applications.
 Black recommends asking for a credit limit increase when you get a raise, so you can responsibly take on more credit.

-Your credit score says a lot about your financial habits, so you likely won’t get approved for more credit if it isn’t good.
+Your credit score says a lot about your financial habits, so you likely won’t get approved for more credit if you haven’t built a good score.
 Lenders use your credit score as a decision-making tool to determine your risk as a borrower.
-So if your score is in bad shape, it’s best to improve it first, wait a few months, and then ask for a credit limit increase.
+If your score is in bad shape, it’s best to improve it first, wait a few months, and then ask for a credit limit increase.

 If you’re in a financial bind or looking to spend more money, requesting an increase on your credit limit is dangerous.